How South Korea Reined In The Outbreak Without Shutting Everything Down

 Don't see the graphic above?
 Click here.

-As of this week South Korea had just over 9,000 confirmed coronavirus cases, which puts it among the top ten countries for total cases.
+As of this week, South Korea had just over 9,000 confirmed coronavirus cases, which puts it among the top 10 countries for total cases.

 But South Korea has another distinction: Health experts are noting that recently the nation has managed to significantly slow the number of new cases.
-And they've appeared to have reigned in the outbreak without some of the strict lockdown strategies deployed elsewhere in the world.
+And the country appears to have reined in the outbreak without some of the strict lockdown strategies deployed elsewhere in the world.

 "We've seen examples in places like Singapore and [South] Korea, where governments haven't had to shut everything down," says Mike Ryan, the head of health emergencies program at the World Health Organization.
 "They've been able to make tactical decisions regarding schools, tactical decisions regarding movements, and been able to move forward without some of the draconian measures."